-10.1 Site 2 - Sacramento
+10.1 Site 2 - Long Beach

-This site is located on an existing fuel station and is next door to commercial space.
-The station will be constructed in the North-West corner of the lot and fire walls will be used to limit the extent of setbacks on the site.

-The site has good access for engineering staff and the public and is not backed onto by any local residences or occupied space.
-There are trees/vegetation overhanging the site which will need to be cleared but this is not anticipated to be a major issue.
+This site is located on an existing fuel station.
+The station will be constructed in the Southwest corner of the lot and fire walls will be used to limit the extent of setbacks on the site.
+The site has good access for engineering staff and the public and is not directly backed onto by any local residences or occupied space and has a large retaining wall at the rear perimeter.